SmallCares/smallcares.github.io/index.md

 Customer Success Leader with 20+ years across SaaS, cybersecurity, and AI.
 I help teams deliver measurable outcomes with clarity, collaboration, and data‑driven decisions.

+## What I’m passionate about
+Helping customers achieve real, measurable outcomes Building high‑performing, supportive Customer Success teams AI and how it can empower people, workflows, and accessibility Simplifying complex technical concepts for customers and executives What you’ll find in my GitHub
+This space is not for code — it’s for sharing:

 ## Portfolio

 - [Customer Success Framework](https://github.com/SmallCares/customer-success-framework/tree/main/customer-success-framework)